 I'm not getting paid (and neither is my business, DNM).
 I'm doing this because I trust gay men to make their own decisions about prevention, and I think it really matters.
 I'm looking for volunteers to help in a couple of important ways:

-We're interested in men who are considering or currently doing event-based PrEP.
+We're interested in men who are curious about, considering or currently doing event-based PrEP.
 The resource is being developed for Australians, but we are open to participation by people in other countries.
 We are also particularly keen to hear from men born overseas but living in Australia, men with trans experience, and Aboriginal and Torres Strait Islander men.
-Men living with HIV who have experience of group sex and chem sex are also welcome to participate.
+Men living with HIV who have experience of group sex and chemsex, or who are formal or informal educators about PrEP and U=U, are also welcome to participate.
 The discussion groups will be subject to a confidentiality agreement for the protection of other participants.

 If you're keen, please send me an e-mail with some brief details about yourself: daniel [at] dnm dot net dot au or send me a message via the Contact page.